raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     notZero --> [*]
 </div>

-Let's consider its behaviour whnen its input consists solely of symbols in the alphabet of numerals, `1234567890`.
+Let's consider its behaviour when its input consists solely of symbols in the alphabet of numerals, `1234567890`.
 When the input it empty, it does not halt, it is in the `start` state.
 If the first symbol it reads is a `0` or `1`, it transitions to `zero` and `notZero` respectively.
 But if the input is one of `23456789`, it halts.

 So the first thing to do is create a `halted` state and add transitions to that state from `start`: